Link Wray: Rolling Stone's #45 of 100 Greatest Guitarists

 "He is the king; if it hadn't been forLink Wray and 'Rumble,' I would havenever picked up a guitar."Pete Townsend of The Who

-The band originally titled the song "Oddball."
-Wray asked his producer, Archie Bleyer for Cadence Records, to record it as a single.
-To recreate the live onstage sound at the previous gig, Wray punched holes in the amps' speaker cones with a pencil.
+The band initially titled the song "Oddball."
+When Cadence Records recorded it as a single.
+Wray punched holes in the amps' speaker cones with a pencil to recreate the live onstage sound at the previous gig.
 Bleyer hated it.
-But his daughter said it reminded her of the rumble scene in West Side Story and she loved it.
+But his daughter said it reminded her of the rumble scene in West Side Story, and she loved it.
 When Phil Everly (of the Everly Brothers) heard it, he agreed and suggested the title "Rumble."

 The song was banned from radio play in New York and Boston out of fear the raucous sound would incite teenage violence and because the term 'rumble' was slang for a gang fight.
-In spite of, or perhaps because of, that notoriety, it became a hit in the United States and climbed to number 16 on the charts by the summer of 1958.
+Despite, or perhaps because of, that notoriety, it became a hit in the United States and climbed to number 16 on the charts by the summer of 1958.

 Iggy Pop